SQL Server Tips

 Sample SQL statements to compare data in two tables with identical structure.

-To find records which exist in source table but not in target table:
+To find records that exist in the source table but not in the target table:

 SELECT * FROM t1 WHERE NOT EXISTS (SELECT * FROM t2 WHERE t2.Id = t1.Id)

 SELECT * FROM t1 LEFT OUTER JOIN T2 on t1.Id = t2.Id WHERE t2.Id IS NULL

 If the primary key consists of more than one column, you can modify the SQL statement:

 SELECT Id, Col1 FROM t1 WHERE NOT EXISTS

 (SELECT 1 FROM t2 WHERE t1.Id = t2.Id AND Col1.t1 = Col2.t2)

 On SQL Server 2005 or newer you can use the EXCEPT operator: